-In making its determination regarding the grant and payment of an incentive compensation award for 2022 to our Chief Executive Officer, James S. Tisch, the Compensation Committee considered, among other things, the overall performance of the company and its principal subsidiaries, its compensation philosophy against excessive or unreasonable compensation levels and its emphasis on consistent, long-term, superior performance by the individual.
+In making its determination regarding the grant and payment of an incentive compensation award for 2023 to our Chief Executive Officer, James S. Tisch, the Compensation Committee considered, among other things, the overall performance of the company and its principal subsidiaries, its compensation philosophy against excessive or unreasonable compensation levels, its emphasis on consistent, long-term, superior performance by the individual and the level of inflation.

-Based on these considerations, at the beginning of 2022, the Compensation Committee increased Mr. Tisch's target bonus level by approximately 5% from the prior year, while keeping his maximum bonus level unchanged.
+Based on these considerations, at the beginning of 2023, the Compensation Committee increased Mr. Tisch's target and maximum cash incentive compensation levels by approximately 8% and 10%, respectively, from the prior year (which at target level represents an approximately 5% increase in total compensation from the prior year).
 The Committee also retained negative discretion to reduce any award to what it determines is a reasonable level under the circumstances.

-The Compensation Committee evaluated Mr. Tisch's performance in 2022 and during recent years, considering the overall state of the markets in which Loews and its subsidiaries operate and the financial markets generally.
+The Compensation Committee evaluated Mr. Tisch's performance in 2023 and during recent years, considering the overall state of the markets in which Loews and its subsidiaries operate and the financial markets generally.
 This is consistent with the Committee's philosophy of evaluating performance over the longer term to encourage and reward long-term value creation and to discourage unreasonable risk-taking.
-The Committee considered Mr. Tisch's ability to demonstrate leadership and maintain stability at Loews and our subsidiaries throughout the turmoil of the last few years, and to prudently allocate the company's capital to take advantage of market opportunities and protect against known risks.
+The Committee considered Mr. Tisch's ability to demonstrate leadership and maintain stability at Loews and our subsidiaries, and to prudently allocate the company's capital to take advantage of market opportunities and protect against known risks.